smashedr/carl-cogs/dockercog/README.md

-# Timer
+# Dockerd

-Start and Stop Timers in Discord.
+Docker Daemon API.

 **WIP:** This is a Work in Progress and may not work as expected.